EventStore/documentation/docs/cloud/provision/README.md

 #### Cloud vs self-hosted and development setups

-When load testing an application against Event Store Cloud EventStoreDB clusters, performance may differ from a self-hosted solution when utilizing a similar instance size.
+When load-testing an application against Event Store Cloud EventStoreDB clusters, performance may differ from a self-hosted solution when utilizing a similar instance size.

 Event Store Cloud utilizes [ZFS](https://en.wikipedia.org/wiki/ZFS) to ensure filesystem integrity/safety as well as block level compression, to ensure the minimization of IOPs and a lower storage cost for data hosted.